Mad TV: Recurring characters

-Other recurring and popular characters included the hot-tempered gym teacher Coach Hines, played by Key; the middle-aged, hard-of-hearing Minnesota mother Lorraine Swanson and the fragile and infertile Trina, both played by Collins; the incompetent Asian interpreter Bae Sung, played by Lee; the Abercrombie & Fitch model Dutch, played by Barinholtz; the hyperactive delivery man UBS Guy, played by LaMarr; the crazy 7-year-old Dot Goddard and the unintentionally prejudiced teenager Angela Wright, both played by Weir; the moronic Antonia, played by Sullivan; and the fast-talking Bunifa Latifah Halifah Sharifa Jackson, both played by Wilson.

 Many of the show's recurring characters were parodies of celebrities such as Will Sasso's portrayal of singer Randy Newman and Aries Spears's portrayal of Bill Cosby.
 Debra Wilson and Aries Spears frequently appeared on the show as married singers Whitney Houston and Bobby Brown, who they portrayed as drug-addled, frantic, and "ghetto".
 Along with her impression of Houston, Wilson also earned fame and acclaim for her impression of Oprah Winfrey on the show, with Vanity Fair's Yohana Desta describing Wilson's impression of Winfrey as "the gold standard" and HuffPost's Pollo Del Mar writing that Wilson's impressions of Winfrey and Houston were "as iconic as they were scathing".
 Wilson went on to play Winfrey on the animated sitcom The Proud Family and in the 2006 parody film Scary Movie 4.
 Other frequent celebrity impressions included Sasso's impressions of actors Robert De Niro and James Gandolfini, Lee's impression of newscaster Connie Chung, and Frank Caliendo's impressions of John Madden and George W. Bush.